-Pain in the Right Arm: 11 Causes (& What To Do)
+Right Arm Pain: 11 Common Causes (& What To Do to Treat)

-Pain in the right arm can occur for many reasons.
+Right arm pain can occur for many reasons.
 The most common reasons include the result of direct trauma or an injury, having poor posture, repetitive strain or sleeping on the arm.

 Pain can occur at any point of the right arm, from the shoulder to the elbow to the wrist, and is usually a sign of problems in the muscles, tendons, nerves, joints, blood vessels, and skin.
 Arm pain may indicate a more serious problem, like a neurological disease or a heart attack, although these conditions will present with additional symptoms